-Joseph Snr, Mary and family move to London
+Joseph Hull Snr, Mary and family move to London

-After leaving school, Joseph Jnr was apprenticed to a cabinet maker, at a furniture shop facing the market square at Boston in Lincolnshire.
 In the mid-1870s Joseph Snr, Mary and their children, Arthur, Frederick, Herbert and Annie, moved to London.
-Joseph Jnr. continued to live in Boston.
+After leaving school, Joseph Jnr was apprenticed to a cabinet maker, at a furniture shop facing the market square at Boston in Lincolnshire and continued to live in Boston.
 Joseph Snr. was first employed as a brickmaker and then as a furniture worker.
 Sadly, in 1877 their son, Arthur died aged 15 years.
 In 1886, Mary died aged 53 years in London.
 In 1890, Joseph Snr (aged 59) married his second wife Emily Neave (aged 46).
 He died in 1912, aged 80 years.
-At the time of his death Joseph and Emily lived at 131 Forty Acre Lane, West Ham, London.
+At the time of his death they lived at 131 Forty Acre Lane, West Ham, London.

 On the 28th December 1874, Joseph married Elizabeth Jackson, a dressmaker.
 At the time of their marriage they were living at Fowler’s Row, Boston in Lincolnshire.
 They moved to Bedford three months later and lived at 36 Russell Street.
 He worked as a journeyman cabinet maker for Wells & Co., 23-25 High Street.
 In 1879, he left Wells & Co. and went to work as a carpenter in the building trade with Samuel Foster, a Kempston contractor.
 Some of his work involved woodturning at Ely Cathedral.
 It was said that there was nothing in wood that Joseph could not do.
 Samuel Foster was the contractor who built Goldington Road School (later renamed Castle Newnham School) and Joseph was the craftsman responsible for all the woodwork.
 He was with Samuel Foster for fifty years.